 Once you’ve had the “No Pain, No Gain” mantra chiseled into your brain, it can be a bit tough to rewire your thought process and modify your workout.
 But there are a few tips and techniques that can help you learn the art of slowing down.

-Be Open: Opening yourself up to a new workout strategy is the most important barrier to overcome.
+Opening yourself up to a new workout strategy is the most important barrier to overcome.
 Once your mind becomes free of workout ideologies of the past, there’s no limit to the new fitness levels you can reach.
 In order to reach this level of openness, try consulting with a counselor to discuss the reasons why you feel the need to push your body into an unsafe zone.
-Regular meditation or gentle yoga workouts from trained instructors can also help with physical and mental relaxation.
+Regular meditation or gentle yoga can also help with physical and mental relaxation.